akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/configuration-reference.md

     Configuration of Conditions that must satisfy to allow transition
 * **post_actions**
     Configuration of Post Actions that must be performed after transit to next step will be performed.
+* **init_actions**
+    Configuration of Init Actions that may be performed on workflow item before conditions and post actions.

 Example
 -------